I kind of feel like the first thing I want to say is… don’t freak out! Full bust adjustments are not scary, I promise!

-Something i hear over and over from people is their trepidation about pattern alterations.
+Something I hear over and over from people is their trepidation about pattern alterations.
 Especially bust adjustments – they seem so mysterious and potentially complicated.
 But they’re not!
 Please don’t worry, it’s not beyond your ability!
 Honest.

 So, what is a full bust adjustment (FBA)?

 Here’s the deal.
 Most patterns are drafted on a B cup.
-I know that’s probably upsetting those of you who aren’t B cups, but the unfortunate truth is that patterns need to drafted in some sort of base standard.
+I know that’s probably upsetting those of you who aren’t B cups, but the unfortunate truth is that patterns need to draft in some sort of base standard.
 What does this mean for people who aren’t B cups?
 Well, you’ll probably need to alter your pattern to get the right fit over your bust.

 How do you know if you need to do an FBA on your pattern?

 Easy!
 You know that nifty size chart you get on the back of your pattern envelope?
 If you find that your bust measurement falls in a larger size column than the rest of your body – then you’ll probably need to do one.
 If you’ve already made a muslin, you might notice you need to do an FBA because things just aren’t quite right in that area.
-Some symptoms may include
+Some symptoms may include:

 - the waistline being higher at the front than the back of your bodice

 - the fabric pulling around your arm syce

 - an inability to close the bodice of your dress around your bust, even though you can over the rest of your body